Efficient maximal cliques enumeration in weakly closed graphs: Results

 \subsection{Description of our Algorithm.}

 We propose an algorithm which is inspired by Algorithm~\ref{alg1}.
-It enumerates maximal cliques in each recursive step in a different manner from the original approach of Fox and al. Our solution is a new algorithm called Algorithm~\ref{alg2} and whose code can be found below.
+It enumerates maximal cliques in each recursive step using a different approach than the original method by Fox et al. Our solution introduces a new algorithm called Algorithm~\ref{alg2}, the code for which is provided below.
 The FOR loop of Line~\ref{Enu} of Algorithm~\ref{alg1} has been replaced with our main contribution which is the \textsc{DoubleScan} procedure at Line~\ref{dbls} of Algorithm~\ref{alg2}.
 We consider graphs $G_{v_i}$ for $i\in [n]$, formed of the union of the graphs $G[N_H(u)]$ with $u$ belonging to the set $A_i$.
 Here $v_i$ is the vertex currently considered in the recursive call (at Line~\ref{Vertex}).
 We then want to compute exactly the maximal cliques of graph $G_{v_i}$ for each $i\in [n]$.
 The problem that appeared in the original paper~\cite{fox2020} when enumerating the cliques was the following.
 There could be a clique $K$ in $N(v_i) \cap N(u_j) \cap N(u_k)$ for some $u_j$ and $u_k$ in $A_i$ such that $K$ is maximal in $N(v_i) \cap N(u_k)$ but not maximal in $N(v_i) \cap N(u_j)$.
 In this case $K \cup {v_i}$ will be reported as a maximal clique of $G_{v_i}$ even though it is not maximal.
 We state this in Theorem~\ref{mainth} which is part of the proof of the algorithm in the paper of Fox and al.~\cite{fox2020}.

 \begin{theorem}[Fox and al.~\cite{fox2020}] Every clique computed in Line~\ref{for} of Algorithm~\ref{alg1} belongs to a graph $G[N_H(u)]$.
 If there is such a clique $K$ which is maximal in graph $G[N_H(u)]$ but not in $G_v$ then there exists $v\neq u$ such that $K \subseteq V(G[N_H(v)])$.